Optional

 //=> no adverb???

-We were trivially able to use our existing mapConcur
+We were trivially able to use our existing mapConcur logic on the concur

 optional value!